Skip to main content

 What is American Pharmacists Month?

-American Pharmacists Month is a relatively new designation, but efforts to appreciate pharmacists during October have been underway for decades.
+American Pharmacists Month is a relatively new designation, but efforts to appreciate pharmacists during October have been underway for 21 years.

 According to the American Pharmacists Association (APhA), US-based radio stations began broadcasting content highlighting the role of pharmacists during one week of October in the mid-1920s.
 These special broadcasts were meant to spread public awareness about the evolving pharmacy profession.